manu-prakash-choudhary/sem-IV-PROGRAMS/readme.md

 ~~14.
 Write a Program to Build BST~~

 ~~15.
-Write a Program for Building a Function ISVALID to VALIDATE BST ~~
+Write a Program for Building a Function ISVALID to VALIDATE BST.~~

 ~~16.
 Write a Program to Traverse a Tree using Level Order Traversal~~